attacker145/LTE-modem-AT-command-tester/README.md

 ![com_port_select_number](https://github.com/user-attachments/assets/9a33c292-08f8-4d87-ae41-7147ef514499)

-Selecting "Enable Google Search" will allow Google’s AI to provide explanations for the modem’s response to a sent command.
+Selecting "Enable Google Search" will open a web browser and use Google’s AI to explain the modem’s response to a command by automatically searching the response text.

 The software will run the AT+GMR command to identify the connected modem: